An experimental evaluation of Deep Reinforcement Learning algorithms for HVAC control: Data and environments

-\edited{ After several tests, a continuous action space was considered as opposed to a discrete one.
-This is because a discrete action space can overly restrict the agent's behavior if the number of allowable actions is limited.
-Additionally, using fixed setpoints can worsen the agent's flexibility, as expert knowledge is explicitly imposed.
-In our case, while expert knowledge is present in the range of values that these variables can take, there are no limitations within that range, allowing each setpoint to take arbitrary continuous values (as long as the heating setpoint remains below the cooling setpoint).
-Finally, we must consider that a continuous action space covers the range of actions of a discrete one.
-That is, the possibility of choosing similar actions is not lost while offering a wide margin for improvement. }
+Finally, based on several tests, we consider a continuous action space, as opposed to a discrete one.
+This is because a discrete action space can overly constrain the agent's behaviour if the number of allowed actions is limited.
+In addition, the use of fixed setpoints can worsen the agent's flexibility by explicitly imposing expert knowledge.
+In our case, while expert knowledge is present in the range of values that these variables can take, there are no restrictions within this range, allowing each setpoint to take arbitrary continuous values ---as long as the heating setpoint remains below the cooling setpoint---.
+Finally, we must consider that a continuous action space covers the action range of a discrete one.
+This means that the possibility of choosing similar actions is not lost, while offering a wide margin for improvement.